Syracuse Home Inspection Professionals

 - Plumbing & Fixtures: Water pressure, water distribution system, sinks and faucets, bath/showers and toilets,, built-in kitchen appliances and other plumbing system components.

-- Heating, Ventilation & Cooling System (HVAC): Ventilation fans & visible ducts furnace, air conditioner, fireplace and other visible related heating and cooling components.
+- Heating, Ventilation & Cooling System (HVAC): Heating and cooling systems, whole house ventilation, ventilation fans, fireplaces and other visible related heating and cooling components.

 - Interior: Floors, walls, ceilings, stairs and banisters, cabinets, built-in appliances, windows, doors, smoke detectors and safety-related items, and other visible interior-related components.